2Day FM

 2Day FM (call sign 2DAY) is a commercial FM radio station broadcasting in Sydney, New South Wales, Australia, on a frequency of 104.1 MHz, and is part of Southern Cross Austereo's Hit Network.

 History

 1980s

 2Day FM was one of three radio stations (along with Triple M and Triple J) to be granted new FM broadcasting licenses in Sydney in 1980, and commenced broadcasting on 2 August of that year.
 The original owners were well known media personalities John Laws (30%), Mike Willesee (30%), Village Roadshow (30%) and Graham Kennedy (10%).
 The station's original programming format was focused towards easy-listening music, but shifted to more pop and rock oriented programming since the late 1980s, with the later addition of Hip-Hop and dance music to their playlists.

 Originally the studios were located on the second floor of the Sovereign Inn at 220 Pacific Highway, Crows Nest.
-The building became the All Seasons hotel during the 2000s and in 2009 was demolished and re-developed into a mixed commercial building.

-The original equipment comprised BMX Pacific Recorder mixing consoles, and CEI cartridge machines.

 The station was sold to the Lamb Family in February 1987, who sold it again to radio group Austereo in May 1989.